Lenovo Chromebook Duet 2-in-1

-The device includes verified boot that checks for viruses and other anomalies on start-up.
+The device includes a verified boot sequence that checks for viruses and other anomalies on start-up.
 Despite that, start-up takes only a few seconds, and I do mean a few seconds.
 Unless it is coming back from a Chrome update, that can add considerable time to the start-up experience (that isn’t Lenovo’s issue, however).

 The Duet can be completed with a pen, but our review unit did not include one.

-On the mostly good front, the Chromebook includes a 12-month 100GB subscription to Google One.
+On the mostly good front, the Lenovo Chromebook Duet includes a 12-month 100GB subscription to Google One.
 I say mostly good, because these little Trojan Horse offers are there, like the bloatware of old, to hook you on a product.

 And the Lenovo Chromebook Duet also looks great.
-It sports a dual-tone blue and iron gray back when not hidden by the magnetic cover.
-The fabric cover on the back looks good though, even if it isn’t the most functional friendly feature.
+It sports a dual-tone blue and iron-gray back when not hidden by the magnetic cover.
+The fabric cover on the back looks good though, even if it isn’t the most functional-friendly feature.